 So, err on the side of caution when dealing with soft cheeses like cream cheese.

 The main thing you want to try and do is to keep your food out of the “danger zone”.

 What Is The Food Danger Zone?

-The USDA state’s this is the temperature range where bacteria grow most rapidly, “doubling in number in as little as 20 minutes.
+This is the temperature range where bacteria grow most rapidly.

 What Can You Do With Leftover Cream Cheese Frosting?

 - You can make frosted brownies or bars.

 What Kind Of Desserts With Cream Cheese Frosting Can You Freeze?

 - Pumpkin Bars

 Final Thoughts From Cost-Effective Kitchen